Richard Meinertzhagen: The 'Haversack Ruse'

-Although Meinertzhagen's participation in this ruse has been refuted (he neither planned nor executed it), his stories of the ruse themselves would have a major impact on events in the Second World War.
-Research conducted by Brian Garfield, author of The Meinertzhagen Mystery, has proven that the idea was actually that of Lieutenant Colonel J.D.
-Belgrave, a member of Allenby's general staff, and the rider who dropped the satchel was Arthur Neate.
-Arthur Neate was an active military intelligence officer at the time when a Times article was printed in 1927 describing the Haversack Ruse and Meinertzhagen's (fraudulent) role in it.
-Neate, therefore, could not publicly refute the false claims without violating security norms, though he did finally correct the record in 1956.
-The true author of the ruse, Lt Col Belgrave, had never contradicted Meinertzhagen's account because he was killed in action on 13 June 1918.
+Meinertzhagen states in his diary that he had the idea for the ruse and carried it out, but this has been refuted.
+Research conducted by Brian Garfield, author of The Meinertzhagen Mystery, has proven that the idea was actually that of Lieutenant Colonel James Dacres Belgrave, a member of Edmund Allenby's general staff, and the rider who dropped the satchel was Arthur Neate.
+Belgrave had never contradicted Meinertzhagen's account because he was killed in action on 13 June 1918 serving with No. 60 Squadron RAF and 2nd Battalion Ox and Bucks Light Infantry.
+By the time a Times article was published in 1927 describing the Ruse and Meinertzhagen's (fraudulently-claimed) role in it, Neate was an active military intelligence officer - this meant he could not publicly refute the false claims without violating security, though he did finally correct the record in 1956.

-The ruse inspired Winston Churchill to create the London Controlling Section, which planned countless Allied deception campaigns during the war, and such operations as Mincemeat and diversions covering D-Day were influenced by the Haversack Ruse.
+Despite being false, Meinertzhagen's stories of the ruse had a major impact on the Second World War, in that they led Winston Churchill to create the London Controlling Section.
+This planned countless Allied deception campaigns during the war, and operations such as Operation Mincemeat and the diversions covering D-Day were influenced by the Haversack Ruse.
+It is also referenced in an episode of the TV series Silicon Valley.

-Military intelligence reservations
+Military intelligence

-Another story from 1917 refers to a number of Arab spies suspected of wandering through British lines in disguise.
+Also in 1917 a number of Arab spies were suspected of wandering through British lines in disguise.
 Meinertzhagen caught a couple of Arabs and extracted the identity of their Ottoman paymaster, a merchant who lived in Beersheba.
 He sent him money with an Arab he knew would talk.
 The merchant was executed by the Turks.
-"Near the end of 1917, having participated in no battles, he was ordered back to England for reassignment [and] found office duty as dreary as ever."

-Meinertzhagen was outraged by the continual sorties to bomb the enemy camp, given the bombs always missed their target and invaluable reconnaissance planes were shot down with lives lost.
+Meinertzhagen was outraged by the continual aerial sorties to bomb the enemy camp, given that the bombs always missed their target and invaluable reconnaissance planes were shot down with lives lost.
 On one such raid, as many as eight planes went down.
-From an intelligence viewpoint, it was pointless, as the Germans gave as good as they got in return to no overall gain.
-He hated the notion that the Holy City of Jerusalem would be bombed from the air, and expressed outrage when this occurred, for example, the bombing of the enemy's HQ at Mount of Olives.
+From an intelligence viewpoint, it was pointless, as the Germans gave as good as they got in return for no overall gain.

+He hated the notion that the Holy City of Jerusalem would be bombed from the air, and expressed outrage when this occurred, such as in the bombing of the enemy's HQ at Mount of Olives.
 Allenby told him that the Turks had to be induced to escape Jerusalem, northwards if possible, so a boundary was set at 6 mi, a no-fighting zone to facilitate their flight.
+"Near the end of 1917, having participated in no battles, he was ordered back to England for reassignment [and] found office duty as dreary as ever."